 SEF is an EDI format itself and is still widely used; however, it is fairly complex to get into and is not well-aligned with the modern programming languages and data technologies.

-EdiFabric is a software development kit for .NET Core and .NET Framework.
+EdiFabric is a software development kit for .NET 5.0, .NET Core and .NET Framework.
 It supports all of the major EDI Standards by representing EDI documents as models, as in Model-View-Controller (MVC).
 MVC is a standard pattern adopted in every significant programming language nowadays and allows developers of any background to start working with EDI quickly.
 Models, aka EDI Templates, provide a familiar concept for developers and massively reduce the learning curve compared to SEF.

 "Supporting an EDI Standard" in EdiFabrc's terminology means that it supports the standard in full, e.g., irrespective of message types, versions, or dialects.
 EdiFabric is data-context agnostic; it doesn't "know" what an invoice or a medical claim is; it only knows how to process EDI Templates.
 The format specifics are reflected in the EDI Templates using a set list of attributes and patterns.
 This allows developers to create EDI Templates from scratch or customize existing ones, thus supporting any EDI format-specific version, message type, or dialect.

 GS1 EANCOM® is a GS1 subset of the UN/EDIFACT standard (United Nations Electronic Data Interchange for Administration, Commerce, and Transport).
 It contains only the message elements required by business applications and mandated by the syntax.

 EANCOM is used in the retail and supply chain industries; some of the most popular messages are ORDERS, ORDRSP, OSTRPT, ORDCHG, INVOIC, etc.

 The following EDI templates for EANCOM are provided out-of-the-box: